Opus10/qik/docs/errors.md

     ignore-missing-dists = true
     ```

-If this error surfaces from using the `qik.graph` plugin for module dependencies, other options for overriding behavior are in [this troubleshooting tip](#graph0).
+If this error surfaces from using the `qik.pygraph` plugin for module dependencies, other options for overriding behavior are in [this troubleshooting tip](#graph0).

+## Args

+<a id="args0"></a>

+#### Argument Not Supplied

+`Arg is required` means a command, such as `qik.pygraph.lock` requires arguments.
+This can happen when directly invoking graph locking via `qik qik.pygraph.lock`.

+There is currently no way to directly invoke `qik.pygraph.lock` with arguments.
+This will be added in the future.